M0nizar/xml_tps/td6/homwork.md

     modify
       delete node $v
 ```
+> * explanation :
+>    * filter albums with serie attribute equal to "Tintin" and year of publication < 1950 then delete them as simple as that.
 18. Increase the publication year of all "Astérix" albums after 1980 :
 ```xq
   let $v := doc("albums.xml")//album[@serie="Astérix" and xs:int($album/date/annee) > 1980]